subecho/KarmaChameleon/README.md

 After running that, in another terminal window, run:
 `ngrok http 5000`

 This command will output an https URL that can be used to interact with the bot.
 You will want to paste this URL into the _Request URL_ field in the _Event Subscriptions_ page for your app.
 You will also want to make sure that you add the `message.channels` event to the subscribed events for the bot.

+The KarmaChameleon icon was made by [Eucalyp](https://www.flaticon.com/authors/eucalyp) from www.flaticon.com.